christenchung/Dementia-Risk-Dashboard/README.md

 * Quantifying findings into a "MMA" score may demonstrate AD.
 The proposed MMA score considers MMSE total, MMSE score change, and age in predicting AD.

 ## Assumptions and Caveats

-* Given the study of dementia, correlation studies omit control subjects who were missing values for education, SES, MMSE, and CDR.
-These subjects with missing values likely did not meet criteria for dementia given relative increased brain volume and young age.
-Further analysis that include missing values for control subjects would be helpful.
+* The longitudinal data set disproportionately represents non-dementia and early dementia more than later stages.
+Correlational studies may improve using additional longitudinal data, especially more data on late dementia.
+* The cross-sectional data set had several missing values for 200 young subjects that the study used as controls.
+They likely did not meet dementia criteria given age and brain volume.
+Correlational studies proceeded by omitting these subjects.
+This may be justified since subjects do not have dementia.
+However, data interpretation may be affected.
+It would be beneficial to extend studies to a larger sample size with complete data, even in non-demented subjects.
-*	Evaluating MMSE may be subjective and dependent on the clinician.
+* Evaluating MMSE may be subjective and dependent on clinician.
-*	There is a small sample of newly diagnosed dementia patients.
-Further longitudinal studies with larger sample size would be beneficial.
-*	Further analysis with a larger sample size is encouraged to better understand MMSE changes in dementia of asymptomatic and symptomatic patients.

 ## Data Query and Visualization